micmejia/bible-dump/NKJV/Ezekiel/Ezek 34.md

 You eat the fat and clothe yourselves with the wool; you slaughter the fatlings, _but_ you do not feed the flock.

 ###### 4
-The weak you have not strengthened, nor have you healed those who were sick, nor bound up the broken, nor brought back what was driven away, nor sought what was lost; but with force and [^a]cruelty you have ruled them.
+The weak you have not strengthened, nor have you healed those who were sick, nor bound up the broken, nor brought back what was driven away, nor sought what was lost; but with force and cruelty you have ruled them.

 ###### 5
 So they were scattered because _there was_ no shepherd; and they became food for all the beasts of the field when they were scattered.